Huegoxaga/notes/java/android.md

   - The permissions that the app needs in order to access protected parts of thesystem or other apps
   - The hardware and software features the app requires, which affects which devices can install the app from Google Play
 - Permissions are added here and users will be asked to grant these permission when the app is first launched, they should be added at the top inside `<manifest></manifest>`
   - Normal permissions: allow access to data and actions that extend beyond your app's sandbox.
 However, the data and actions present very little risk to the user's privacy, and the operation of other apps.
+It doesn't require any special dialogs to ask for permission
+    - `<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />`
+    - `<uses-permission android:name="android.permission.INTERNET" />`
+  - Runtime permissions: also known as dangerous permissions, give your app additional access to restricted data, and they allow your app to perform restricted actions that more substantially affect the system and other apps.
+Therefore, you need to request runtime permissions in your app before you can access the restricted data or perform restricted actions.
     - `<uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />`
     - `<uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />`
-  - Runtime permissions: also known as dangerous permissions, give your app additional access to restricted data, and they allow your app to perform restricted actions that more substantially affect the system and other apps.
-Therefore, you need to request runtime permissions in your app before you can access the restricted data or perform restricted actions.
     - `<uses-permission android:name="android.permission.RECEIVE_SMS" />` permission to read new SMS messages
   - Special permissions: Special permissions correspond to particular app operations.
 Only the platform and OEMs can define special permissions.
 Additionally, the platform and OEMs usually define special permissions when they want to protect access to particularlypowerful actions, such as drawing over other apps.
     - `<uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />` Screen Overlay Permission, allows the app draw over another one without the screen overlay warning